How to use the µTest++ Testing Framework

 ✗ The Answer - test suite FAILED (0 checks passed, 1 check failed, in 1 test case)

-More elaborate comparators
+More advanced comparators

 #include <micro-os-plus/micro-test-plus.h>